Nutrition Standards for Away-From-Home Foods in the USA

 - Frequently eating these foods contributes to obesity, hypertension, diabetes, heart disease, and cancer.

-- provide meal options that provide 25–35% of daily nutrients recommended by the Dietary Guidelines for Americans (DGA)
+- Provide meal options that provide 25-35 percent of daily nutrients recommended by the Dietary Guidelines for Americans (DGA).

 - Copyright: International Association for the Study of Obesity